ManicMiners/docs/README.md

 >If you notice something that's incorrect or require an update, come over to the **#Scripting** channel over on **[Discord](https://discord.gg/85k8JHz)**.

 The script syntax will most likely confuse one at first - especially if one is familiar with modern free format programming languages.
 You cannot indent for readability - in general spaces are only allowed in a few specific places.
-There are no complex logical  conditions or expressions - in many ways those whom have had experience with assembly will notice many similarities.
+There are no complex logical conditions or expressions.
+There are no complex arithmetic operations.
+In many ways those whom have had experience with assembly will notice many similarities.

 >It is highly recommended that one review the demo scripts provided with the game to understand the syntax rules.
 If you are wondering if it is known how to do something - these would be the best place to start your search.
 These are found in the location where Manic Miners is installed in the following subdirectory path: ManicMiners\Levels\DEMO\Scripts

-Additional formating rules are found in this set of documents.
+Additional formatting rules are found in this set of documents.

 ## Links
  - [Manic Miners Discord](https://discord.gg/85k8JHz)